codeporting-translator/Docs/en/translator/cs2cpp/documentation/user-guide/cpp-attributes/reference.md

 **Argument**: Optional comment string.
 Always ignored.

 Skips class, struct, enum, method, field, etc. The output code looks as if the entity was not present in the input at all.
-Unlike [CppSkipDefinition], skips both declarations and definitions of the affected entities.
+Unlike [CppSkipDefinition](#cppskipdefinition), skips both declarations and definitions of the affected entities.
 Note that any references to skipped entity in translated code end up in compilation errors.

 ### CppSkipTest ###